CandlePlatforms/devdocs/docs/contribute/heimdall/validator-key-management.md

     The validator must keep two types of balances on this address:

-    - Matic tokens on Heimdall (through Topup transactions) to perform validator responsibilities on Heimdall
+    - Candle tokens on Heimdall (through Topup transactions) to perform validator responsibilities on Heimdall
     - ETH on Ethereum chain to send checkpoints on Ethereum
 2. **Owner key**